Let’s make this clear: Google is and always will play an important role on the success of your website.

 What’s that you ask?

-Well, Google gives their team of content raters a guide for reviewing websites.
+Well, Google gives its team of content raters a guide for reviewing websites.
 It’s a huge technical guide that spans over 160+ pages.
-Of course, we recommend reading through it as it gives you an interesting insight on how Google perceives content on the web.
+Of course, we recommend reading through it as it gives you an interesting insight into how Google perceives content on the web.

 However, if you don’t feel like reading through the whole thing, we’ve skimmed it down to the 5 big takeaways that you need to know from Google’s quality rating guideline.